privacyidea/privacyidea/doc/configuration/tokenconfig/email.rst

 In the first step the user will enter his OTP PIN and the sending of the email is triggered.
-The user is denied the access.
+The user is denied access.

 Seconds step
 ~~~~~~~~~~~~

-In the second step the user authenticates with the OTP PIN and the OTP value
+In the second step, the user authenticates with the OTP PIN and the OTP value
 he received via email.
 The user is granted access.

 .. _index: transaction_id

-Alternatively the user can authenticate with the *transaction_id* that was
+Alternatively, the user can authenticate with the *transaction_id* that was
-sent to him in the response during the first step and only the OTP value.
+sent to him in the response during the first step and only use the OTP value.
 The
 *transaction_id* assures that the user already presented the first factor (OTP
 PIN) successfully.